On display now at the Library and Heritage Centre until 2017

 Since 1916 the Royal College of Nursing has pioneered professional standards for nurses, shaped health policies and promoted excellence in practice.
 In this exhibition, we invite you to explore how nursing has changed over the past 100 years.
 With stories from nurses themselves and items from our unique collections, discover how the RCN has developed from a small professional women’s organisation to become the Voice of Nursing in 2016.

-On display now at the Library and Heritage Centre until 23 September 17
+On display at the RCN Library and Heritage Centre until 10 March 2018

 Throughout history conflicts have affected the physical and mental health of service personnel and civilians.
 From the Crimean War in 1853, when trained nurses were first posted to a war zone, to Afghanistan in 2014, each conflict has presented a unique challenge, while the environment and the threat of disease causes even more casualties than the battlefield.
 Nurses doing their duty for Queen and Country provide skilled, compassionate care to anyone at every stage of the patient experience.
 This exhibition tells their story.